-The usual standard of care for the management of uncomplicated appendicitis continues to be operative.
+The usual standard of care for the management of uncomplicated appendicitis in adults continues to be operative.

 There is emerging evidence to suggest that a nonoperative, antibiotic-only approach may be feasible in select patient populations.
 The evidence supporting nonoperative management of appendicitis continues to be conflicting, and further research is warranted.
 There is more evidence to support a nonoperative approach in children than in adults.

 Once the diagnosis of acute appendicitis is made, patients should be given nothing by mouth.